Samira786/UFOs/README.md

 The following files were built using Visual Studio Code:<br />
 - Index.html - The HTML file uses bootstrap to show filters with Date/Time, City, State, Country and Shape.<br />
 - app.js - The Javascript file includes functions that builds a table, filters values, and create a view based on user interaction.<br />
-- style.css - The CSS file formats the website.<br />cThere were 369,711 votes casted in the election
+- style.css - The CSS file formats the website.<br />
 ## Recommendations
 <br />
 Some recommedations for future enhancements include: